 All applications are received through the CHE Admissions Officer.

-Following an initial screening of the application form interviews will be offered to all preselected candidates.
-Interviews will normally involve one senior member of staff, in most cases the Principal, and they must be conducted in person.
+Following an initial screening of the application form interviews, students will be offered a place to all preselected candidates.
+However, Interviews will be held for students who applications need further clarification.
+This will normally involve two senior member of staff, and they my be conducted Online or in person.
 A formal record will be kept for each interview.
 All applicants will have an opportunity to visit the College’s Open Days and also to attend classes during an informal visit available throughout the year.

 Applications will be assessed on the following criteria: